Homemade Flaky Biscuit Recipe

 Instructions

-1. Preheat the Oven: Preheat your oven to 425°F (220°C) and line a baking sheet with parchment paper.
+1. Preheat oven to 425°F and line a baking sheet with parchment paper.
+Place butter in the freezer for a few minutes to chill.

-4. Bake: Bake the biscuits for 12-15 minutes or until they are golden brown on top.
+7. Bake for 12-15 minutes or until tall and golden brown.

 Notes